 Severe myositis due to infections with Clostridium spp has been diagnosed in captive killer whales, pilot whales, bottlenose dolphins, California sea lions, and manatees.
 All marine mammals are probably susceptible.
 The disease is characterized by acute swelling, muscle necrosis, and accumulations of gas in affected tissues, accompanied by a severe leukocytosis.
 Untreated, it can be fatal.
 Diagnosis is based on detection of gram-positive bacilli in aspirates of the lesions and is confirmed by anaerobic culture and identification of the organism.
 Treatment includes systemic and local antibiotics, surgical drainage of abscessed areas, and flushing with hydrogen peroxide.
 Commercially available inactivated clostridial bacterins are used routinely in some facilities, although efficacy in marine mammals has not been studied.
 Botulism has been reported in captive California sea lions during an endemic outbreak of the disease in waterfowl.
 Affected animals stopped eating and appeared unable to swallow several days before dying.

 The chief cause of death in captive marine mammals (other than polar bears) is believed to be pneumonia.
 Most cases of marine mammal pneumonia have significant bacterial involvement, and most organisms cultured from terrestrial species have been identified in marine mammals.
-Pneumonia often can be considered the result of mismanagement.
+Pneumonia often can be considered the result of mismanagement, although even in carefully managed captive animals pneumonia-associated mortality is common.
 Marine mammals require good air quality, including high rates of air exchange at the water surface in indoor facilities.
 Tempered air or acclimation to cold temperatures is also important to prevent lung disease, even in polar species.
 Animals acclimated to cold temperatures are usually quite hardy; however, sudden transition from warm environments to cold air, even with warmer water, can precipitate fulminating pneumonias, particularly in nutritionally or otherwise compromised animals.
 Clinical signs include lethargy, anorexia, severe halitosis, dyspnea, pyrexia, and marked leukocytosis.
 The disease can progress rapidly.
-Diagnosis is usually based on clinical signs and confirmed by response to therapy.
-Treatment consists of correction of environmental factors and intensive antibiotic and supportive therapy.
-The initial antibiotic is usually broad-spectrum, commonly cephalexin (40 mg/kg, tid-qid); adjustments are based on cultures and sensitivities from blowhole or tracheal samples.
+Diagnosis is usually based on clinical signs and confirmed by response to therapy, although bronchoscopy and fine-needle aspirates are being used more extensively to establish the cause of pneumonic disease in marine mammals.
+Treatment consists of correction of environmental factors and appropriate intensive antibiotic and supportive therapy.

-Erysipelas can be a serious infectious disease of captive cetaceans and pinnipeds.
+Erysipelas can be a serious infectious disease of captive cetaceans and pinnipeds and has been recognized in wild harbour porpoises, bottlenose dolphins, and harbor seals.
 The organism, Erysipelothrix rhusiopathiae, which causes erysipelas in pigs and other domestic species, is a common contaminant of fish.
 A septicemic form of the disease in marine mammals can be peracute or acute; affected animals die suddenly either with no prodromal signs or with sudden depression, inappetence, or fever.
 A cutaneous form that causes typical rhomboidal skin lesions is a more chronic form of the disease.
 Animals with this form usually recover with timely antibiotic treatment.

 Necropsy of peracute cases generally fails to reveal grossly discernible lesions other than widespread petechiation.
 Diagnosis is based on culture of the organism from the blood, spleen, or body cavities.
 Arthritis has been found in animals that have died with the chronic form.

 This has been diagnosed in otarid pinnipeds and bears.
 In seals, the disease is characterized by depression, reluctance to move, polydipsia, and pyrexia.
 It may also cause abortions and neonatal deaths in California sea lions and Northern fur seals.
 Lesions include a severe, diffuse, interstitial nephritis, with renal tubules packed with spirochetes.
 The gallbladder may contain inspissated black bile, but hepatitis may not be apparent grossly.
-Hyperplasia of Kupffer's cells, erythrophagocytosis, and hemosiderosis are seen histologically.
+Hyperplasia of Kupffer cells, erythrophagocytosis, and hemosiderosis are seen histologically.
 Gastroenteritis can be a feature.
-Antibodies to various Leptospira serovars (L Canicola, L Icte-rohaemorrhagiae, L Autumnalis, and L Pomona) have been identified in affected animals by fluorescent antibody techniques.
+Antibodies to various Leptospira serovars (including L Canicola, L Icterohaemorrhagiae, L Autumnalis, and L Pomona) have been identified in many species, including sea otters and manatee.
 Treatment in pinnipeds is similar to that in dogs (see Leptospirosis in Dogs).
 Control in captive animals requires serologic examination of new animals during quarantine.
 Captive animals can be vaccinated in endemic areas.
 Leptospirosis is zoonotic, and appropriate precautions should be taken.